Getting a mortgage

 A good credit history is crucial to being accepted for a mortgage.
 If you have a poor credit history, or no history of using credit at all, it's worth spending a few months showing that you're a responsible borrower before applying for a mortgage.

-Find out more: Boost your mortgage chances – how to make yourself look appealing to the lenders
+Find out more: How to improve your credit rating – how to make yourself look more appealing to lenders

 4Get an idea of the type of property you want